Ennia Thrasylla: Marriage and imperial connections

-By 31, Ennia married the Roman Vigiles Prefect Quintus Naevius Cordus Sutorius Macro, also known Naevius Sutorius Macro or simply Macro.
+By 31, Ennia married the Roman Vigiles Prefect Quintus Naevius Cordus Sutorius Macro, also known as Naevius Sutorius Macro or simply Macro.
 After the downfall and death of the Praetorian Prefect Lucius Aelius Sejanus in Rome in 31, Macro was appointed by Tiberius to replace Sejanus.
-Macro now being the head Praetorian prefect of the Praetorian Guard in Rome, had become very ambitious in his role.
+Macro, now being the head Praetorian prefect of the Praetorian Guard in Rome, had become very ambitious in his role.
 Through his position, Ennia and Macro began to have considerable influence.

-As Ennia's husband being Prefect wielded considerable influence, this led to Ennia and Macro befriending and coming into favor with Tiberius’ great-nephew and heir, Caligula.
+As Ennia's husband being Prefect wielded considerable influence, this led to Ennia and Macro befriending and coming into favor with Tiberius' great-nephew and heir, Caligula.
 In 34, Caligula lost his first wife Junia Claudilla during childbirth, and at some time after that he began a relationship with Ennia.
 The precise circumstances of Ennia and Caligula's affair are obscure.
 Ennia's affair with Caligula occurred on the island of Capri, where her grandfather presided with Tiberius.
 Caligula developed a close sexual relationship with Ennia in which she became one of Caligula's mistresses.

 Suetonius states that Caligula seduced Ennia; however, Tacitus states that Macro induced Ennia to pretend to love Caligula.
 Ennia and Macro worked together as a team to assure their future position and sources vary as to Macro's role in and the possible approval of Ennia having an affair with Caligula to ensure that Macro remained in favor with him.

 After Ennia and Caligula's affair in Capri in 34, he swore to marry Ennia if he became Emperor, putting his oath in writing.
 Caligula may have done this to secure the support of Macro and to expand the sphere of influence for Macro and Ennia.
 Caligula's interaction between Ennia and Macro benefited him immensely by helping him succeed Tiberius as Roman emperor, when the latter died in early 37.

 Caligula ruled as Roman emperor from 37 until 41.
-Ennia and Macro, proved very instrumental in the early days of Caligula's reign.
-For his support to Caligula, Macro was appointed by Caligula as the Prefect of Egypt.
-In 38 when Ennia, Macro with their children were leaving the Italian mainland to head to Egypt for Macro to serve his prefectship, they fell out of favor with Caligula.
+Ennia and Macro proved very instrumental in the early days of Caligula's reign.
+For his support of Caligula, Macro was appointed by Caligula as the Prefect of Egypt.
+In 38, when Ennia and Macro with their children were leaving the Italian mainland to head to Egypt for Macro to serve his prefectship, they fell out of favor with Caligula.
 Before their departure, they were given an imperial order to kill themselves.
 Macro was able to leave enough money to provide an amphitheatre for his home town of Alba Fucens.